Website Usage; Information Collection

 We use both your personally identifying information and certain non-personally-identifying information (such as anonymous usage data, IP addresses, browser type, clickstream data, etc.) to improve the quality of your user experience and the design of the website and to create new features, functionality, and services by storing, tracking, and analyzing user behavior, preferences, trends, and actions.

 We also provide an opportunity for users to join Working America and receive text messages from us about issues that may be of importance to them.
 You only receive mobile texts if you check a box indicating interest in mobile alerts or take some other action to specifically opt in.
 Depending on an individual’s phone plan, message and data rates may apply for text messages.
-A user may opt out of the continued receipt of text messages at any time by sending us a text of STOP to 30644 We never share or sell the mobile numbers we collect, and we strictly abide by guidelines by the leading mobile regulator, the Mobile Marketing Association (MMA).
+A user may opt out of the continued receipt of text messages at any time by sending us a text of STOP to 30644.
+We never share or sell the mobile numbers we collect, and we strictly abide by guidelines by the leading mobile regulator, the Mobile Marketing Association (MMA).
+In addition we comply with the consumer protections found in the Telephone Consumer Protection Act (TCPA) and the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act.

 Opting Out of E-mail Lists